 A boy’s enchanted childhood in a coastal town on the Isle of Man – one of rabbit hunts, darkened church naves and lessons in ancient Viking heritage – is about to disappear forever.
 Boyhood dreams of football fame are ditched for drinking pints with the lads at the local pool hall; just the beginning of a descent into wretched self-destruction, smoking crack with homeless friends under London’s bridges, a volatile cocktail of drugs, bodybuilding and steroid use colliding with disastrous consequences.
 Anything and everything will eventually be employed to quell an insatiable appetite for self-loathing and denial.
-Everything apart from facing the actual problem.

 Michael Cannan’s coming-of-age memoir, Hunting Concrete Lions, stands apart for its wry innocence, hilarity and unrelenting honesty.
 It is a portrait of childhood lost – fresh, vibrant and heartbreaking.

 Tragedy and comedy combine in this irresistible memoir, the destruction caused by drugs and alcohol outdone only by one man’s irrepressible will to live.
-In Hunting Concrete Lions, you will find love, family and laughter, permeated by an indelible sense of hope and perseverance.